vespeci/Energy-Forecasting-ASHRAE/README.md

 ### Interpret rankings, not exact savings

 - Model outputs are best used to rank priorities rather than estimate precise percentage savings.

+## Limitations

+- Lag-based features were excluded to avoid unrealistic deployment assumptions.
+- Analysis was limited to a subset of sites due to computational constraints.
+- Operational factors such as occupancy and equipment efficiency were not available.
+- Results reflect predictive associations, not causal relationships.

+## Conclusion

+This project demonstrates a baseline predictive modeling can effectively estimate and explain building energy consumption using only metadata and weather data.
+Despite evaluating advanced machine learning models, Linear Regression achieved the strongest performance on unseen data, reinforcing the importance of transparency and generalization.

+By combining exploratory analysis, modeling, and interpretability techniques, the project identifies key drivers of energy use and provides practical insights for energy planning and prioritization.